HeeminTV/furEPSM/README.md

 furEPSM_zp = $FB ; 5 bytes zero page variable
 furEPSM_bss = $300 ; < 256 bytes of main variables

+furEPSM_TEMPOCONSTANT = 3600 ; 3600 = NTSC, 3000 = PAL

+furEPSM_ENABLE_SSG = 1
+furEPSM_ENABLE_DELAYEDROW = 1

 ...
 ```

-The song data can be added with the same way as the driver.
+The song data can be added with the same way as the music driver.
 Find an empty bank for the track data, and just `.include` them.

 You don't have to label them here.
 The labels are already defined in each files already.